grassie10/flappyBird/fp/PROPOSAL.md

 1. The bird initially starts at the center of the left side of the screen.
 2. The game starts when the player presses the space bar.
-3. The bird automatically moves from left to right at a constant horizontal velocity.
+3. The bird can only move up and down while the obstacles and coins move from right to left at a constant horizontal velocity.
 4. The bird flaps once (moves upward by one constant amount) when the player presses the space bar.
 5. Otherwise, the bird falls at a constant velocity.
 6. Vertical pipes/obstacles have randomly generated gaps of randomly generated sizes (that must be larger than the bird).